NagarajSH/Spring-Cloud/Spring_Cloud_Api_Gateway_7.md

 Accessing microservices via web
 -------------------------------
-Accessing over public internet is problematic due to following reasons.
+Accessing over public internet is problematic due to following reasons.<br>
-1)Internal API's should not be exposed.
+1)Internal API's should not be exposed.<br>
-2)Security has to be implemented, so that client applications can authenticate with all the services.
+2)Security has to be implemented, so that client applications can authenticate with all the services.<br>
 3)CORS required.
-Cross origin resource sharing is needed, because by default all browsers have security precaution that disallows javascript calls to the domains other than the one's from which they are originated.
+Cross origin resource sharing is needed, because by default all browsers have security precaution that disallows javascript calls to the domains other than the one's from which they are originated.<br>
 4)Multiple http calls are made by the client to get each word.

 The Need for API gateway
 ------------------------
 Different clients may have different needs.i.e. each client will not make calls to all services.For ex, mobile clients, desktop clients etc. We need an adapter to just do this.
 This is nothing but API gateway.
 API gateway provides simplified access for client.
 It does the following things.

-1)Provides custom API.
+1)Provides custom API.<br>
-2)security implementation.
+2)security implementation.<br>
-3)Eliminates CORS issue.
+3)Eliminates CORS issue.<br>
-4)Reduces the no of http calls from the client.
+4)Reduces the no of http calls from the client.<br>
 5)Other things like caching,filtering,protocol translation,transformation, link expansion etc can be done.

 Spring cloud netflix Zuul